 - (if applicable) duration and conditions of the trial period

 - (if applicable) the training entitlement as offered by the employer

 - holiday allowance

 - other forms of paid leave and how you calculate it

 - procedural requirements and the notice period if the employment agreement ends

 - (if applicable) non-compete or non-solicitation clause

-- applicability of the Collective Labour Agreement (CAO), if applicable for your company
+- the Collective Labour Agreement (CAO), if applicable for your company

 Equal treatment and pay

-You have to treat and pay your employees equally.
+You must treat and pay your employees equally.
 Working conditions must be the same for all your employees.
-Discrimination based on religion, beliefs, political opinions, race, gender, age, disabilities or any other grounds is unlawful.
+Discrimination based on religion, beliefs, political opinions, race, gender, age, disabilities, or any other grounds is unlawful.